 Many guests enjoy time off on their own!
 Cozy groups of tables and chairs are located throughout the lodge, where you can gather up a few friends for board games or puzzles.
 There are also lots of comfy chairs tucked into little alcoves, under windows, or in quiet walkways; you can curl up and read a good book or jot down some thoughts you want to save.
 There are TV’s in the game room and the conference room, and we provide a selection of Western movies.
-You and a friend can always shoot a game of pool, or you can unwind by soaking in the hot tub.
+You and a friend can always shoot a game of pool or see who’s best at ping pong.

 Outside, lots of people like to stroll by themselves around the ranch property, lost in their thoughts and dreams—or just unwinding.
 Or drop by the stables, and one of our cowboys will be happy to let you help brush and feed the horses.

 And don’t forget the ultimate luxury: a long, peaceful nap in the privacy of your own room!

 7. What kind of food do you get at the Ranch?

 Our food is good, down-to-earth, savory home cooking.
 We provide three meals a day with your stay.
 You might get roast beef, potatoes and all the trimmings . . . or meatloaf . . . or barbecue chicken.
 The menu varies each day.
 Some meals are served buffet-style.
 You grab your own plate, fill it up with the things you want, and settle at a table you choose.
 For other meals, you’ll sit at your chosen table first and one of our kitchen hands will bring you a plate piled high with a hearty helping of some of the best home-style cooking around.
 We also include a salad bar.
 And our cooks always plan for a yummy dessert—anything ranging from moist chocolate cake or brownies to delicious blueberry cobbler.